-- (1) The number of Alternate Councilors elected by each Local Section, and by each Division, and by each International Chapter shall equal the number of Councilors to which each is entitled. - (2) The Secretary of each Local Section, and of each Division, and of each International Chapter shall certify to the Chief Executive Officer not later than December 1 of each year, the names, addresses, and terms of the elected Alternate Councilors from said Local Section, and from said International Chapter for the ensuing year.
+(1) The number of Alternate Councilors elected by each Local Section, and by each Division, and by each International Chapter shall equal the number of Councilors to which each is entitled.

-(4) In the event a Councilor is unable to attend a Council meeting, the Local Section, or International Chapter shall select, in a manner to be determined by the Local Section, or Division, or International Chapter and as described elsewhere in these Standing Rules, an individual from the list of Alternate Councilors furnished by the Local Section, or Division, or International Chapter, to serve as the Councilor only at said Council meeting or recessed sessions thereof, with power to act on behalf of said Councilor.
-To gain admission to the Council meeting, said Alternate Councilor shall present a certificate signed by the Secretary of the Local Section, or International Chapter certifying that said Alternate Councilor is to substitute for said absent Councilor.
+(2) The Secretary of each Local Section, and of each Division, and of each International Chapter shall certify to the Chief Executive Officer not later than December 1 of each year, the names, addresses, and terms of the elected Alternate Councilors from said Local Section, and from said Division, and from said International Chapter for the ensuing year.

-fg.
+(4) In the event a Councilor is unable to attend a Council meeting, the Local Section, or International Chapter shall select, in a manner to be determined by the Local Section, or-Division, or International Chapter and as described elsewhere in these Standing Rules, an individual from the list of Alternate Councilors furnished by the Local Section, or-Division, or-Divi fg.
 Temporary Substitute Councilors

-If every Councilor and Alternate Councilor of a given Local Section, or Division, or International Chapter will be absent from a Council meeting, and thus leave the Local Section, or Division, or International Chapter without representation at such meeting, the Local Section, or Division, or International Chapter may designate one of its MEMBERS as a fully accredited Temporary Substitute Councilor, with power to vote, to represent the Local Section, or International Chapter at that one Council meeting.
+If every Councilor and Alternate Councilor of a given Local Section, or Division, or International Chapter will be absent from a Council meeting, and thus leave the Local Section, or Division, or International Chapter without representation at such meeting, the Local Section, or Division, or International Chapter may designate one of its MEMBERS as a fully accredited Temporary Substitute Councilor, with power to vote, to represent the Local Section, or Division, or International Chapter at that one Council meeting.
 In such case, the Chief Executive Officer must be notified at least fifteen days in advance of the Council meeting in order to assure certification of eligibility by the Committee on Nominations and Elections.